httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Retrieval Model {#retrieval-model}

 This section defines how cookies are retrieved from a cookie store in the form of a cookie-string.
-A "retrieval " is any event which requires generating a cookie-string.
+A "retrieval" is any event which requires generating a cookie-string.
 For example, a retrieval may occur in order to build a Cookie header for an HTTP request, or may be required in order to return a cookie-string from a call to a "non-HTTP" API that provides access to cookies.
+A retrieval has an associated URI, same-site status, and type, which are defined below depending on the type of retrieval.

 ### The Cookie Header {#cookie}